Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		+	The costs to run the instance should be kept as low as possible.

 	+	#####	Name and tags

+		+	######	Requirements to consider:
+			+	The instance's resources should be reportable for costs.
+			+	The costs to run the instance should be kept as low as possible.

+		To help track the costs of the instance, tags should be used.
+You can run reports based on tags to gain insight into the monthly costs of this particular instance.

 ### Managing EC2